Ahmed-Nadeem-Malik/Movie-Recommendation-System/README.md

 ## Dataset Attribution

-Data courtesy of IMDb (https://www.imdb.com).
+- **Movie Data:** Courtesy of IMDb (https://www.imdb.com).
 Used in accordance with IMDb's terms of service for non-commercial educational use.
+- **Movie Posters:** Provided by The Open Movie Database (OMDB) API (https://www.omdbapi.com/).
+Used under their terms of service.